CyberFlameGO/svnpython/Doc/library/io.rst

 .. versionadded:: 2.6

 The :mod:`io` module provides the Python interfaces to stream handling.
-The built-in :func:`open` function is defined in this module.
+The builtin :func:`open` function is defined in this module.

 At the top of the I/O hierarchy is the abstract base class :class:`IOBase`.
 It defines the basic interface to a stream.
 Note, however, that there is no